 A majority of young adults between the ages of 18 and 34 can imagine living a happy life without children, cars, a TV set, or God - but not without the Internet.

-from the "Generation what" interactive online survey that was launched on April 11, and runs until November.
+That's an interim result from the "Generation what" interactive online survey that was launched on April 11, and runs until November.
 More than 650,000 young adults from 31 European nations have participated in the unique survey so far.

 The goal is to give young European adults the chance to paint a portrait of their generation.